 There are two components of safety in the use of anesthetics.

-Preanethetic Blood Work Up
+Pre Anesthetic Blood Work Up :

 Selection Of The Proper Anesthetic Agent :

-As I mentioned earlier, ideal anesthesia uses neither more or less of the anesthetic than the amount necessary to perform the surgical procedure.
+As I mentioned earlier, ideal anesthesia uses neither more nor less of the anesthetics than the amounts necessary to perform the procedure pain-free.
 This must be monitored throughout the procedure.
-So a special non-distracted person(s) is generally assigned to watch the pet closely.
-I try to give just enough of the drugs to maintain the pet pain-free and relaxed during the procedure.
+So a special non-distracted person is generally assigned to watch your pet closely.
+One tries to give just enough of the drugs to maintain the pet pain-free and relaxed during the procedure so that it will regain consciousness quickly once the surgery is complete.
+The small amount of the drugs that remain in the pet's system help ease immediate post-operative pain.
+Others to combat pain are given later.
 This amount is different for each patient.
 More painful procedures, such as intra-abdominal surgery, or spaying and orthopedic surgery require more anesthetics than procedures such as teeth cleaning or superficial tumor removal.
-Often, a combination or two or more anethetics, given in different ways, works better than a single agent given alone.
+Often, a combination or two or more anesthetics, given in different ways, works better than a single agent given alone.

-Preparing your Pet for General Anesthesia :
+Preparing Your Pet for General Anesthesia :

 There are several things that you as a pet owner can do to help your veterinarian plan for successful general anesthesia and surgery.

 Stages Of Surgical Anesthesia :

 Post Anesthetic Pain Control :

 Pets, like people, are in considerable pain after major surgery.
-One must balance the desire for pain control with the side effects of all pain control medications.
+One must balance the desire for pain control with the side effects of all effective pain control medications.
 Most drugs that block pain also depress the heart, circulatory system and respiration.